 Empire Remakes That Worked—A list of the best remakes of all time using the magazine's criteria for remakes.
 This link is from the Internet Archive.

-Empire The 50 Best Sci-Fi Movies Of All Time
+Empire The 50 Best Sci-Fi Movies Of All Time—A popular list.

 Empire 50 Greatest Movie Sequels—A listing of the best sequels of all time.
 This link is from the Internet Archive.